Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Distributionally Robust Prediction Models: Definition and Identification

+The specification of $\C(\QQ_X, \HH)$ involves balancing predictiveness against the robustness of $\fH$.
+If $\C(\QQ_X, \HH)$ contains the target distribution $\QQ$, this smaller uncertainty set facilitates a more accurate prediction model.
+In contrast, a larger uncertainty set $\C(\QQ_X)$, which does not incorporate prior knowledge $\HH$, is more likely to contain $\QQ$ and thus produce a more robust but potentially conservative prediction model.
+We recommend specifying a reasonable $\HH$ based on domain expertise, with $\HH=\Delta^L$ serving as a default where prior knowledge is limited.
+We have explored how different specifications of $\HH$ affect the model predictiveness and robustness in the numerical studies in Sections \ref{sec: simu-H} and \ref{sec: real data}.
+We demonstrate in Sections \ref{sec: simu-H} and \ref{sec: real data} that integrating such prior information can significantly mitigate the conservativeness and improve the prediction accuracy of the robust prediction model.

+We conclude this subsection with a remark on the connection with minimax fairness.
+In scenarios without covariate shift (i.e. $\QQ_X = \PP{l}_X$ for all $l$), our robust model \eqref{eq: f_star full} aligns with the minimax fairness framework \cite{martinez2020minimax, diana2021minimax}; see the details in Section A.2 of Supplements \cite{wang2025supplements}.
+In the covariate shift setting, our proposal serves as a distributionally robust model in the MSDA regime, but it remains unclear whether it can be directly related to minimax fairness.

-\subsection{Identification for Distributionally robust prediction models}
+\subsection{Identification for Distributionally Robust Prediction Models}

-In the following, we establish that the optimizer $\fH$ defined in \eqref{eq: f_star H} attains a closed-form solution as a weighted average of $\left\{\f{l}\right\}_{l\in[L]}$. \begin{Theorem} Suppose that the function class $\FF$ is convex with $\f{l} \in \FF$ for $l\in[L]$ and $\HH$ is a convex subset of $\Delta^L$, then $\fH$ defined in \eqref{eq: f_star H} is identified as:
+In this subsection, we establish that $\fH$, initially formulated via a minimax optimization problem in \eqref{eq: f_star H}, shall be explicitly characterized as a weighted average of individual source models $\{\f{l}\}_{l\in[L]}$. \begin{Theorem} Suppose that the function class $\FF$ is convex with $\f{l} \in \FF$ for all $l\in[L]$ and $\HH$ is a convex subset of $\Delta^L$, then $\fH$ defined in \eqref{eq: f_star H} is identified as:

-where $\Gamma_{k,l} = \E_{\QQ_X}[\f{k}(X)\f{l}(X)]$ for $k,l\in [L]$. \end{Theorem} The above identification result requires the optimization class $\FF$ to be sufficiently large, containing the convex hull of the conditional outcome models $\{\f{l}\}_{l\in [L]}.$ The above identification result might not hold for a small class $\FF$ which does not contain the convex hull of $\{\f{l}\}_{l\in [L]}.$ The above theorem provides a convenient way of computing $\fH$ defined in \eqref{eq: f_star H}.
-The quadratic optimization problem in \eqref{eq: identification} yields the optimal aggregation weight $q^*$, which is further used to compute $\fH$ as a weighted average of $\{\f{l}\}_{l\in[L]}$.
-Crucially, the closed-form of $\fH$ in \eqref{eq: identification} provides the interpretation of the distributionally robust prediction model, where the optimal weight $q^*$ describes the contribution of $\{\f{l}\}_{l\in[L]}$ from different sources.